rhowsane/arm_master/docs/gazebo_problems.rst

-Problems encountered in Gazebo
+Running on Gazebo
 ===============================

+Before testing our code on the real Panda robot, we must be able to run it within a digital simulation first, proving that it works.
+Otherwise, having a physically moving robot with unknown risks / movements that have not been tested would be a major risk.
 Here were the main problems that were encountered by the team when attempting to perform simulations in Gazebo.

 Arm experiencing vibration / 'jittering'
 ----------------------------------------